-All that’s required for maintenance is to run the groomer under a faucet to clean it and to change the foil every year or so (see more on this below).
-The only negative we’ve found is that you need to charge the Norelco 7100 for a long time before its first use.
+All that is required when it comes to maintenance is to run the groomer under a faucet to clean it and to change the foil every year or so (see more on this below).

-The Series 7100 gives you 50 minutes of use with each charge and can be used in the shower without a problem.
+The Philips BG7040/42 (confusingly know as the series 7000, not 7100) gives you 80 minutes of use with each charge and can be used in the shower without a problem.
 It has a nice ergonomic design so it’s comfortable to hold – and more importantly, it’s comfortable to use even in those regions you may have been scared to death to approach with anything sharp.

 To put it bluntly, this is the perfect trimmer for every part of the body but it’s designed with the delicacy of the pubic area in mind.

 Check Philips Norelco Bodygroom BG7040/42 Price on Amazon

 Note: Philips has some slightly older models, such as the BG2039/42, that has a beard guard (5 length settings), a rubber grip, and titanium blades which are all pretty cool additions – although the charge time is 8 hours as it contains a nickel metal hydride battery.
 The older BG2040/49 has been replaced by the BG7040/42.

 Check Philips Norelco BG2040/49 Price on Amazon (older model)

 Check Philips Multigroomer BG2039 Price on Amazon (older model)

 Replacement Philips Norelco Bodygroom Trimmer/Shaver Foil